Adam-12: Connections to other Mark VII shows

 Adam-12, Dragnet, and Emergency! are set in the same universe and depict different aspects of the public safety infrastructure of Los Angeles.
 Each series has several crossover episodes with characters from other Mark VII shows.

 Malloy and Reed appear in the Dragnet episode "Internal Affairs: DR-20", as well as The D.A. episode "The People vs. Saydo" (the conclusion to a crossover that begins in "The Radical").
 Sergeant MacDonald appears in the Dragnet episode "Personnel: The Shooting".

 The Adam-12 episode "Lost and Found" was set at Rampart General Hospital and featured the Emergency! cast.
-Malloy and Reed appeared in the Emergency! pilot movie, "The Wedsworth-Townsend Act".
+Malloy and Reed appeared in the Emergency! pilot movie, "The Wedworth-Townsend Act".
 Despite the apparent relation between these shows, Adam-12 is shown to be a television show in one Emergency! episode, contradicting the officers' physical appearances.

 Several years after Adam-12's finale, Kent McCord was to appear in a planned third series of Dragnet, playing Sgt.
 Friday's partner, but the project was canceled due to Jack Webb's sudden death in December 1982.
 Since none of the scripts Webb wrote for the project were ever produced or released, it is not clear if he intended for McCord to play Jim Reed or a different character, though in the final episode of Adam-12 — the two-part "Something Worth Dying For" — Reed mentions applying to join the Detective Bureau.